tencent cloud

 This API is called using wx.onNeedPrivacyAuthorization(function listener).

-Feature description:Listens for the event where the privacy API requires user authorization.
+Feature description:Listens for the event where user authorization is required for privacy APIs.
 When a mini program registers this event listener, it enables a custom privacy authorization popup mode.
 When user authorization is needed, this event is triggered.
 The developer must display a privacy agreement explanation and call the resolve callback API after the user agrees or disagrees to the authorization to continue the execution of the original privacy API.

 Callback parameters: